Edvard Benes – 2nd Czech President

 He would be a 2-term President the first of which was the period 1935 to 1938 and he was well aware of the threat of Germany from his work as Foreign Secretary.
 Technically he resigned as President “under duress” on September 30th 1938 following the signing of the Munich Agreement which basically ceded the Sudetenland and all it’s associated defences to Germany.
 Edvard Benes and his government went into exile in England and was replaced by Emil Hacha as President.
 Emil Hacha had very little choice in the matter and elected to co-operate with the Nazis in the face of overwhelming strength.
 Following the end of the second world war, Hacha was arrested and thrown in prison where he died in mysterious circumstances.

 During the war there were two significant actions carried out by Edvard Benes.
 The first had been the planning of the assassination of Reinhard Heydrich, the top Nazi in Prague and Hitler protege.
 The assassination was eventually successful but the retaliation of the Nazis and their process of “guilt by association” effectively ended Czech wartime resistance.
-The second was the Benes Decrees which amongst many things, sanctioned the expropriation of properties and land formerly German and Hungarian.
+The second was the Beneš Decrees which amongst many things, sanctioned the expropriation of properties, businesses, land and even citizenship of people who had declared their nationality as German or Hungarian in the 1929 census.

 In June 1946 Edvard Benes began his second term in office and technically became both 2nd and 4th President of the country (the Czech constitution said that as the country had no elected president at that time then the former president retains that office until ratified by the General Assembly before new elections).
 This time though it’s different.
 The influence of the Czech National Front party (Communist) with 38% of the vote was such that he is forced into accepting a coalition government with the Communist supporting Klement Gottwald as Prime Minister.